google/ndprbrd/README.md

 * ISP sends NDP neigbor solicitation to the wire
 * ndppd sees it, and replies to it
   * depending on whether `auto` or `static` is used, ndppd behaves slightly differently, but I don't want to go to such details.
 Both modes work.
-* Router sends solicitation to LAN, gets response (neighbor advertisement), sends packets to there, and everyone is happy
+* Router sends solicitation to LAN, gets response (neighbor advertisement), sends packets to there, and everyone is happy.

 ## Setup with makes use of ndprbrd